MarcosPGS/Pokemon/README.md

 ## Development server

-Obs.
-Antes de subir a aplicação de um npm install
+No terminal dígite a seguinte linha de código antes de subir a aplicação `npm install`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.